 Barbershop MP3s

 Okay, the title is somewhat deceptive.
 Not many of these tunes are arranged in the barbershop style per se, but they're TTBB, and the melodies are generally in the second tenor part.
 The quartet is called "PowerMac", and they're synthesized voices created by software called VocalWriter, which is shareware that's only available for Macintoshes.
+(As of 8/2015, I'm running a Mac Mini with Snow Leopard just so I can use VocalWriter.)
 PowerMac consists of "Andy" on tenor, "Richard" on lead, "Robert" on baritone, and "Abe" on bass.
-The MP3s are mono 24-bit sampled files to make them as small as possible.
+Many of these MP3s are mono 24-bit sampled files to make them as small as possible.

 Patriotic Songs